 The work from home revolution is now, and it’s been a long time coming.
-Since 2005, there has been a 159% increase in remote work (according to FlexJobs).
-The flexibility it offers employees is a huge benefit, and that helps employers recruit top talent.
-Not to mention, workers get to create their own workspace.
+Since 2005, there has been a 159% increase in remote work (FlexJobs).
+The flexibility it offers helps employers recruit top talent.
+And, workers get to create their own workspace.

-So, when the COVID-19 outbreak hit, the work from home transition was merely hastened, somewhat haphazardly.
-When you set up your home office, you probably didn’t think about noise factors.
-Or, how with less traffic noise, you’d hear exactly how loud your neighbors are and every word your kid says.
-Do yourself a favor and make semi-permanent changes now, because you might not ever be going back to the office.
+When COVID-19 hit, the work from home transition was merely hastened.
+When you set up your home office, you may have overlooked noise factors.
+Traffic noise, how loud your neighbors are, and even interruptions from your kids can take a toll with distractions, stress, and your health.
+Do yourself a favor and make more permanent changes now, because you might not be going back to the office.

 Tips for a Soundproof Home Office